Skip to main content

 • Exchange reserve trends: Declining reserves over time suggest supply tightening

-⚠ Important Context
+⚠ Important Context for 2026

 4. SOPR (Spent Output Profit Ratio) - The Profit-Taking Tracker